yarhtut/Zelandia_PHP_Slim_Api/README.md

 # Zelandia_PHP_Slim_Api

-This project is to adopt the Zealandia School activities which currently used in paper type to Android App, simple RESTful Api and Web admin using PHP Slim framework, JQuery(AJAX), bootstrap ( but did not really have time to look pretty).
+##Team

-This project has done by Yar Thet Pan Kyaw Htut(Developer) and Leon Ngatai (BA).
+Yar Thet Pan Kyaw Htut(Developer) and Leon Ngatai (BA).                       --Academic supervisor: Dr Brenda Lloyd

 Total 16 weeks long project but actual coding part was only 11 weeks.

-#How is Work
+#Background

+The Zealandia Sanctuary is home to New Zealand's most incredible and rare wildlife.
+For the childeren that visit there it provides a living classroom where they are able to observe and interact with the large number of birds, reptiles and plants that exist there.

+##Objective

+To adopt Zealandia School activities which currently used in paper type to Android App, simple RESTful Api and Web admin using PHP Slim framework, JQuery(AJAX), bootstrap.

+##Outcome
+-An administration website for maintaining wildlife content on the database and for setting up users with logins.​ -An Android application for school children to use on their visits to Zealandia to record sightings of the various wildlife at the sanctuary.​
+-A REST API for data synchronisation between the Android mobile devices and the webserver.